DFIR-HBG/Snapchat_DownloadMemories_iOS/README.md

-# Snap_DecryptMemories
+# Snap_DownloadMemories_iOS
-Script to download and decrypt memories and MEO from Snapchat on IOS.
-Requires the keys for memories to be present in the keychain, as well as the MEO key to get the MEO content.
+**Script to download and decrypt Memories and MEO from Snapchat on IOS.
+Requires the keys for memories to be present in the keychain, as well as the MEO key to get the MEO content.**

-After decrypting the database, it must be repaired.
-If you have SQLite3 installed on your system it will perform the repair, if not you require any other way to fix a broken database; personal preference is Sanderssons Sqlite forensics tool https://sqliteforensictoolkit.com/ but other tools that renders the database viewable should also function.
+## Since a few users had problems with finding and using the keys correctly the script now reads the keychain instead
+Keys used from the keychain:
 |Application|Key|Base64 string|
 |---|---|---|
 |Snapchat Memories|egocipher.key.avoidkeyderivation|ZWdvY2lwaGVyLmtleS5hdm9pZGtleWRlcml2YXRpb24=|